rikengala/research-web-app/README.md

 2. Rename the file `.env.example` to `.env`, then you need to configure the file `config.ts` located in `src/config`

+3. Go to client directory and install dependencies using `npm install` or `npm i`

-3. Start the app using `npm start`
+4. Start the app from project root directory using `npm start`

-4. This will start both Angular client and Node server
+5. This will start both Angular client and Node server

-5. After that, go to: `http://localhost:4200/`
+6. After that, go to: `http://localhost:4200/`

 ### Directory Structure

 ```
+├── client
 ├── src
 │   ├── apiV1
 │   │   ├── auth